jayantasamaddar/quick-reference/aws/ec2/README.md

         - **Interruption behaviour** (Only for Spot Instances): The behavior when a Spot Instance is interrupted.
 For persistent requests, valid values are `stop` and `hibernate`.
 For one-time requests, only `terminate` is valid.
 If you do not specify a value, EC2 terminates the instance on interruption.
 Charges for EBS volume storage apply when an instance is stopped.
 If no value is specified the value of the source template will still be used.
 If the template value is not specified then the default API value will be used.

-        - **Block duration** (Only for Spot Instances): Specify a Spot block of up to 360 minutes (6 hours) to prevent Spot Instance interruptions.
+        - **Block duration** (Only for Spot Instances): Specify a Spot block of up to `6 hours` to prevent Spot Instance interruptions.
 Valid only for one-time requests.
 The valid values are `60`, `120`, `180`, `240`, `300`, or `360` minutes.
 If you do not specify a value, EC2 uses the value in the launch template.
 If you do not specify a value in the launch template, your Spot Instance can be interrupted.

       - **Domain join directory**: Domain join enables you to join your instance to a directory you've defined in AWS Directory Service, giving you a single sign-on and centralized management experience across a network of Windows and Linux instances.
 To join a domain, you must have an IAM role with the required permissions.
 Only active or impaired directories appear in the list.